Miami vs. Virginia Tech NCAA Football Odds, Plays and Insights | November 20, 2021

 Virginia Tech Stats and Trends

-- Virginia Tech has four wins against the spread in 10 games this season.
+- Virginia Tech has four wins against the spread in 10 games this year.

-- Virginia Tech's games this year have gone over the total in three out of 10 opportunities (30%).
+- Virginia Tech's games this season have hit the over three times in 10 opportunities (30%).

-- Virginia Tech is 2-1 against the spread and 2-1 overall in games when it puts up more than 30.5 points.
+- When Virginia Tech puts up more than 30.5 points, it is 2-1 against the spread and 2-1 overall.

-- In games that Virginia Tech picks up over 408.1 yards, the team is 2-1 against the spread and 2-1 overall.
+- When Virginia Tech churns out over 408.1 yards, the team is 2-1 against the spread and 2-1 overall.

-- This year the Hokies have turned the ball over 10 times, one more than the Hurricanes' takeaways (9).

 - Head to SISportsbook to find the latest moneyline, spread and over/under odds for this matchup.